harshalgami13/harshalgami13/README.md

 # नमस्ते | I am Harshal.

-I'm a future web developer.
-I'm from India, living in rajkot and currently I am student.
+I'm a mean web developer from India, living in Junagadh and currently I am student.

 ## The developer side of me